Specialty Contact Lenses

 Rigid Gas Permeable Contact Lenses

 Rigid gas permeable lenses or RGP lenses are harder lenses that provide sharper vision correction than soft contact lenses.
-They also tend to be more durable and when cared for properly, may last for year.
-Once downfall of rigid gas lenses are that they can be harder to adjust to for new contact lens wearers.
+They also tend to be more durable and may last for years when cared for properly.
+One downfall of rigid gas permeable lenses is that they can be harder to adjust to for new contact lens wearers.

 Scleral lenses are a type of rigid gas permeable lenses that are larger and rest on the sclera, a less sensitive part of the eye than the cornea.
 They tend to be more comfortable than standard RGP lenses and can be helpful for people with a variety of eye conditions.